marcardioid/GuildWars2API-Python/README.md

     import guildwars2api
     gw = guildwars2api.GW2()

-    # You can specify a preferred localization and a connection timeout (in seconds).
+    # You may specify a preferred localization and a connection timeout (in seconds).
     gw = guildwars2api.GW2(language="EN", timeout=5)

     # Print details about your connection to the Guild Wars 2 API, e.g. the current API key.